cimug-org/CIMTool/dev-docs/Includes/CIMUtil/CIMUtil-README.md

 ## Relationship to Other Projects

-- **Kena** — CIMUtil's single OSGi dependency.
+- **Kena**: CIMUtil's single OSGi dependency.
 All RDF graph operations use the Kena `OntModel` API rather than calling Apache Jena directly.
-- **CIMToolPlugin** — the Eclipse UI shell around CIMUtil's logic.
+- **CIMToolPlugin**: the Eclipse UI shell around CIMUtil's logic.
 The builder system, profile editors, import wizards, and validation views all delegate to CIMUtil classes.
 CIMToolPlugin does not duplicate any model processing.
-- **com.cimphony.cimtoole** — extends CIMUtil's profile buildlet extension point to add Ecore output support, and uses CIMUtil's profile model and Kena graph API directly.
+- **com.cimphony.cimtoole**: extends CIMUtil's profile buildlet extension point to add Ecore output support, and uses CIMUtil's profile model and Kena graph API directly.
-- **cimtool-cli** — packages `cimutil.jar` into a standalone uber JAR.
+- **cimtool-cli**: packages `cimutil.jar` into a standalone uber JAR.
 At runtime the CLI uses `CIMToolCLI` as its entry point and `CLIProfileTransformer` for all transform operations.
-- **CIMToolTest** — tests CIMUtil's validation engine, Kena integration, profile tasks, and transform pipeline via the `headless/` test package.
+- **CIMToolTest**: tests CIMUtil's validation engine, Kena integration, profile tasks, and transform pipeline via the `headless/` test package.